snoweye/pbdZMQ/README.md

 ## Authors

-pbdMPI is authored and maintained by the pbdR core team:
+pbdMPI is authored and maintained by:
 * Wei-Chen Chen
 * Drew Schmidt
+* Christian Heckendorf

 With additional contributions from:
 * Whit Armstrong (some functions are modified from rzmq for backwards compatibility)